 The Cuisinart DGB-900BC Grind & Brew comes with a stainless steel thermal carafe, which not only keeps your coffee hot for several hours, it also protects your coffee against oxidation better than a glass carafe on a hot plate.
 Here’s where you can see our list of the best coffee makers with thermal carafe.
 However, Grind & Brew thermal carafe is not dishwasher-safe and requires manual cleaning.

 The cleaning issue crops up again with the chute between the bean hopper and the filter basket.
 A tiny, round brush helps get the coffee grinds out of the chute, and as is often the case it’s a bigger problem with oily, dark-roast coffee beans.
-If you don’t like to use paper filters, the DGB-900C has a reusable goldtone filter, which lets those oils into your coffee for a fuller flavor.
-Speaking of coffee filters, here’s where we listed the ones in the market.
+If you don’t like to use paper filters, the DGB-900C has a reusable goldtone filter, which lets those oils into your coffee for a fuller flavour.
+Speaking of coffee filters, here’s where we listed our picks.

-The charcoal water filter included in this coffee maker helps keep your coffee tasting the best; the water tank holds 54 ounces, which the manufacturer claims works out to 12 cups (for everyone who uses 4-oz. cups).
+The charcoal water filter included in this coffee maker helps keep your coffee tasting the best; the water tank holds 1.6 litres, which the manufacturer claims works out to 12 cups (for everyone who uses 130-ml cups).
 And the 24-hour programmability means you can always wake up to freshly ground coffee.
 The bean hopper holds half a pound of whole beans, and Cuisinart suggests making sure it’s always at least half full.

 Of course, if you’ve already invested in a burr grinder it won’t make sense to buy a coffee maker that grinds for you – but if you haven’t, it sure is tempting to bundle the two.

 Before you even look at the grinder, the biggest difference in machines will be whether they make espresso coffee or drip coffee.
 You probably already know which kind of coffee you prefer, but it’s worth pointing out that your choice here will affect some of the features of your coffee maker.